Confidence intervals centered on bootstrap smoothed estimators

-The top panel of Figure 1 includes the graph (solid line) of the coverage probability of the ${\tt sd}_{\rm delta}\,{\tt interval}$ centered on the bootstrap smoothed estimator based on the post-model-selection estimator obtained after a preliminary hypothesis test, with size 0.1, of the null hypothesis that the simpler model is correct.
+Figure 1 shows the graph (solid line) of the coverage probability of the ${\tt sd}_{\rm delta}\,{\tt interval}$ centered on the bootstrap smoothed estimator based on the post-model-selection estimator obtained after a preliminary hypothesis test, with size 0.1, of the null hypothesis that the simpler model is correct.
 This CI has nominal coverage 0.95.
 We consider $|\rho| = 0.7$.
-Also included in this panel is the graph (dashed line) of the coverage probability of the post-model-selection CI with the same nominal coverage and based on the same preliminary test.
-This panel provides an illustration of the fact, established through an extensive numerical investigation described in the Supplementary material, that both the {\tt sd\;interval} and the ${\tt sd}_{\rm delta}\,{\tt interval}$ outperform the post-model-selection CI, with the same nominal coverage and based on the same preliminary test, in terms of minimum coverage probability.
+Also shown in this figure is the graph (dashed line) of the coverage probability of the post-model-selection CI with the same nominal coverage and based on the same preliminary test.
+This panel provides an illustration of the fact, established through an extensive numerical investigation described in the Supplementary material, that the ${\tt sd}_{\rm delta}\,{\tt interval}$ outperforms the post-model-selection CI, with the same nominal coverage and based on the same preliminary test, in terms of minimum coverage probability.

-Even more revealing than the coverage probability function of the ${\tt sd}_{\rm delta}\,{\tt interval}$ is its scaled expected length, where the scaling is with respect to the expected length of the usual CI, with the same minimum coverage probability, based on the full model.
-In Section 5, we consider the scaled expected length of both the {\tt sd\;interval} and the ${\tt sd}_{\rm delta}\,{\tt interval}$.
-We show that this scaled expected length is determined by the known correlation $\rho$ and the unknown parameter $\gamma$.
-We also show that this scaled expected length is an even function of $\gamma$, for every given $\rho$, and an even function of $\rho$, for every given $\gamma$.
-We are therefore able to encapsulate the scaled expected length of both the {\tt sd\;interval} and the ${\tt sd}_{\rm delta}\,{\tt interval}$, for all possible choices of design matrix, parameter of interest $\theta$ and parameter $\tau$ that specifies the simpler model, using only the two parameters $|\rho|$ and $|\gamma|$.

-The bootstrap smoothed estimator is obtained by smoothing the post-model-selection estimator that results from a preliminary test of the null hypothesis that the simpler model is correct i.e. that $\gamma = 0$.
-This post-model-selection estimator is usually motivated by a desire for good performance when the simpler model is correct.
-Therefore, ideally, both the {\tt sd\;interval} and the ${\tt sd}_{\rm delta}\,{\tt interval}$ should have a scaled expected length that is substantially less than 1 when $\gamma = 0$.
-In addition, ideally, these confidence intervals should have scaled expected length that (a) has maximum value that is not too much larger than 1 and (b) approaches 1 as $|\gamma|$ approaches infinity.

 \FloatBarrier

 \FloatBarrier